 Better Surface Heat.

 Air does not transmit heat as well as water can.
-With a vacuum sealed meal, more hot water touches the surface of your food resulting in even cooking temperatures and faster cooking times.
+It’s as simple as that.
+With a vacuum sealed meal, more hot water touches the surface of your food.
+That will result in even cooking temperatures and faster cooking times.
 The more air you have around your food, the longer it will take for the air to efficiently transmit heat to your food.
+So if you want your sous vide session to be as efficient as possible, this is really your only choice.

 Stays Fresh Longer.

 Outside of sous vide, vacuum sealers play an integral role in keeping food fresh longer, both in the refrigerator and freezer.
-From a sous vide perspective, vacuum sealing meals in advance for the week not only keeps the food fresh but its also ready to cook!
+That’s right, a vacuum sealer won’t just be crucial in the cooking process.
+There are more applications than that.
+But all that said, from a sous vide perspective, vacuum sealing meals in advance for the week not only keeps the food fresh but it also ensures that it’s ready to cook!
+No more prep.
 Simply drop the bag in your water bath and you’re good to go.
 Since the meal is still sealed after cooking, you can even refrigerate the food and place it in an ice bath until you’re ready to finish the sear.
+How’s that for handy?

 Bags Won’t Float.